 If your product is truly good, and you’ve also done a good job convincing him, then your lead is finally a customer!

-After you’ve made a customer, (yay!), it’s now time to keep then engaged and up to date with all your new products and services.
-Make your customer service so good that they can’t help but talk about how good your product is and start recommending to other people.
+After you’ve made a customer, (yay!), it’s now time to keep them engaged and up to date with all your new products and services.
+Make your customer service so good that they can’t help but talk about how good your product is and start recommending it to other people.

 This way, you’ll be promoting your brand indirectly and gaining new leads!

-Keep your customers on new products and make videos on new and old ones so that customers maintain their engagement with your products.
+Keep your customers updated with the new products.
+Make videos on both, new and old ones so that customers maintain their engagement with your products/services.

-Send your customers a ‘thank you’ video whenever they make a purchase to show them your gratitude.
+Send your customers a ‘thank you’ video whenever they purchase and show them your gratitude.
 Such acknowledgment can create a massive impact!

 These are the 4 stages that make up the flywheel.
 For maximum chances of lead conversion and engagement, this wheel is designed around customers, so they are the primary focus as you move along the stages.

-Explainer videos are a great way to influence decisions as they have the power to make the viewer feel the emotions it’s targeted to make them feel.
-There are many success stories of explainer videos littered through the internet.
+Explainer videos are a great way to influence decisions as they have the power to make the viewer feel the targeted emotions.
+There are many success stories of explainer videos littered the internet.

 But they are only successful because of the high-quality explainer videos!
 Do you think a potential customer would convert if the video was all over the place?
 If the message wasn’t clear, and instead of answering questions, the explainer video just put more questions in your head?